Piduguralla: Transport

-Trains from/to Guntur, Vijayawada, Vizag, Hyderabad, Chennai, Tirupathi, Kerala, and Kolkata pass via Piduguralla.
+Trains from/to Palnadu district, Vijayawada, Vizag, Hyderabad, Chennai, Tirupathi, Kerala, and Kolkata pass via Piduguralla.
 Later, Guntur-Nadikudi-Macherla line was converted from Meter Gauge to Broad Gauge [under Project Unigauge] and a new line was laid from Bibinagar, near Hyderabad, to Nadikudi.
 Thus Piduguralla is connected directly to Hyderabad by Broad Gauge Line.
 Piduguralla is located on the Pagidipalle-Nallapadu section Guntur division of South Central Railway (SCR).
 The railway Station code for Piduguralla is PGRL.